Home » Young Driver Insurance

 Consider paying a higher voluntary excess

 Your excess is the amount of money you’ll have to pay towards a claim made on your policy.
 Paying a higher voluntary excess amount will help to reduce your insurance premium.
-But bear in mind that if you do make a claim, you’ll have to pay both the compulsory and voluntary excess, so pick an excess amount that you can afford.
+But bear in mind that if you do make a claim, you’ll have to pay both the compulsory and voluntary excess, so pick an amount that you can afford.

 Drive safely